Due diligence is the comprehensive analysis of either a person or a business to establish their credibility during a legal transaction.

 If you run a business or plan on taking a high-ranking position, due diligence investigations give you a complete picture of a company.
 Depending on what they find, investigators can justify negotiating a lower price and ensure all claims by a company are substantiated.
 If you are investing your money in a business transaction, a due diligence investigation can help you make an informed decision.

-An investigator will often use forensic accounting investigations, background checks, surveillance, mystery shopping, asset searches, financial investigations and other business investigation methods to find out what is happening at a company today.
-In some cases, investigators will need to review public records, speak with company clients and customers, and even contact overseas offices in order to uncover the legitimacy and potential of a company.
-A good private investigator will explain all the facets of a business you can investigate, and will work with you to determine exactly which services and investigation you need.
+An investigator will often use forensic accounting investigations, background checks, surveillance, mystery shopping, asset searches, financial investigations, and other corporate investigation methods to find out how a company functions.
+In some cases, investigators will need to review public records, speak with company clients and customers, and contact overseas offices to uncover the legitimacy and potential of a company.
+A good private investigator will work with you to determine which methods your particular investigation needs.

 Use the search utility on the top of this page or select from a state listed below to find a due diligence, or give us a call at (888) 997-4669.

 At PInow.com our goal is to help you find local private investigation professionals with no hassle.

 If you are unable to find the help you need on our site, contact us at (888) 997-4669 and we will find a company for you, at no cost.